Knowledge graphSettings

 ⚠️ Main difficulty

-• Publishes to Kafka for other services
+• Publishes the stream into Kafka for history, analytics, and downstream services

 # Redis GEO commands